Mount Pindo: Etymology

 The term Pindo has its origin in the language most likely Celtic: Binn dubh (Mt. dark, dark top).
 The name Pindo may arise from the dialect of Gaelic Celtic spoken in the area before the Romanization of Gallaecia: Binn (Irish Gaelic) or beinn (Gaelic) (literally tip or apex) and dubh (adjective to describe something dark).
 Binn Dubh (pindub) amount after Pindo.
 The Romans gave, however, the name of Celtic Supertamarci (which refers to celtización the area).

 The authors also provide several examples of physically similar to the hills of Carnot and called exactly that way in both Ireland (Monte Binn Dubh), as in Scotland (Beinn Dubh Monte).

 Mythology

 The mountain is regarded as mythical place.
 Several legends are related to celts which occupied the area in ancient times.
-It is said the mountain was their Mount Olympos where they made sacrifices.
+It is said the mountain was their Mount Olympus where they made sacrifices.
 The lush nature connects the place to fertility, which has encouraged pilgrimage of couples wishing to get more children.

 Some caves in the area are said to belong to mouros, the supernatural beings living underground.

+Queen Lupa is said to be buried at the Castle of Saint George, on Mount Pindo.